CMU-HCNLP-2023s/A1-Model-Eval/README.md

 1. Make sure you have finished all of the steps, and have got the `.pkl` file that summarizes your evaluation results.
 2. Rename rename `A1-Summary.md` to `A1-Summary-[AndrewID].md` (e.g. `A1-Summary-janedoe.pkl`)
 3. Similarly, rename `A1-Suite.pkl` to `A1-Suite-[AndrewID].pkl` (e.g. `A1-Suite-janedoe.pkl`)
+4. Create a zip file: `A1-[AndrewID].zip`, that contains both `A1-Summary-[AndrewID].md` and `A1-Test-Suite-[AndrewID].pkl`.
-4. Go back to Convas, and submit both `A1-Summary-[AndrewID].md` and `A1-Test-Suite-[AndrewID].pkl`.
+5. Go back to Canvas, and submit `A1-[AndrewID].zip`.

 ## Grading:

 If you find the assignment difficult, there are some ways to earn partial credits, as shown below.

-The base grade will be up to 80, based on how you attempted the task:
+The base grade will be up to 80, based on how you attempt the task:

 - **0 point** if no submission.
 - **40 points if you attemped the assignment without coding**.
 In this case, you will fill in the summary in Fill in [A1-Summary-No-Coding.md](./A1-Summary-No-Coding.md) by writing text descriptions of ten tests you'd want to run, rename the file to `A1-Summary-No-Coding-[andrewID].md`, and submit.
 - **60 points if you wrote tests for existing tasks** -- i.e., if you submit _modified_ test suites for a task that's already covered in the CheckList repo.
 However, **if you submit the exact test suite downloaded from CheckList, then it will be considered plagiarism.**
-- **70 points if you wrote less than 10 tests for a novel NLP task.** (i.e., tasks that's not already included in the CheckList repo).
+- **70 points if you wrote less than 10 tests for a novel NLP task** (tasks that's not already included in the CheckList repo).
-- **80 points if you wrote no less than 10 tests for a novel NLP task.** (i.e., tasks that's not already included in the CheckList repo).
+- **80 points if you wrote no less than 10 tests for a novel NLP task** (tasks that's not already included in the CheckList repo).

 **The remaining 20 point will be based on peer review results:** (this is similar to CheckList's original user study):